Predictions for the Leptonic Dirac CP-Violating Phase: Introduction

 \section{Introduction}

 The confirmation of a non-zero and sizable reactor mixing angle~\cite{dayabay,reno,doublechooz} has opened the window to detecting CP violation in the lepton sector through the direct measurement of the Dirac CP-violating phase $\delta$ of the Maki-Nakagawa-Sakata-Pontecorvo (MNSP) lepton mixing matrix, $U_\mathsf{MNSP}$~\cite{Pontecorvo:1957cp,Maki:1962mu}; see also the PDG review~\cite{pdg}.
 There are already experimental hints that its value may exist around $\delta \sim \pm \pi/2$ from the T2K~\cite{c5} and NO$\nu$A~\cite{c6} collaborations.
 Additionally, input from current global fits favor $\delta \sim-\pi/2$ at 3$\sigma$~\cite{Esteban:2018azc,nufitweb,c1,Capozzi:2018ubv}.
-In either case, the impending confirmation of the value of this CP-violating phase forces physicists to revisit theories of its possible origin which can explain its measured value, as well as all of the other measured values of the lepton mixing angles contained in $U_\mathsf{MNSP}$.
+In either case, the impending confirmation of the value of this CP-violating phase forces physicists to revisit theories of its possible origin which can explain its measured value.
 The arguably most popular approach to address the origin of the lepton mixing parameters of $U_\mathsf{MNSP}$ is with the implementation of a discrete flavor symmetry.
 In this framework, a given mixing pattern is related to residual symmetries of the leptonic mass matrices which may arise from the spontaneous breaking of the flavor symmetry group.
-Such models that utilize a spontaneously broken discrete flavor symmetry usually predict a zero leading order reactor mixing angle and a maximal atmospheric mixing angle due to their popularity before the aforementioned measurement of a nonzero reactor mixing angle.
-Furthermore, they are usually constructed in a basis where the charged lepton mass matrix is diagonal.
-Due to these assumptions, these flavor models generally produce a leading order neutrino mixing matrix $U_\nu$ described by tribimaximal (TBM) mixing~\cite{tbm1, tbm2, tbm3, tbm4,tbm5}, bimaximal (BM) mixing~\cite{bm1, bm2, bm3, bm4, bm5}, the two golden ratio mixing schemes (GR1~\cite{gr1} and GR2~\cite{gr2}), or hexagonal (HEX)~\cite{hex} mixing.
+Simple models that utilize a spontaneously broken discrete flavor symmetry often predict zero leading order reactor mixing angle and a maximal atmospheric mixing angle in the basis where the charged lepton mass matrix is diagonal.
+Examples include models in which the leading order neutrino mixing matrix $U_\nu$ described by tribimaximal (TBM) mixing~\cite{tbm1, tbm2, tbm3, tbm4,tbm5}, bimaximal (BM) mixing~\cite{bm1, bm2, bm3, bm4, bm5}, the two golden ratio mixing schemes (GR1~\cite{gr1} and GR2~\cite{gr2}), or hexagonal (HEX)~\cite{hex} mixing.
 Perhaps the simplest way to accommodate a nonzero reactor mixing angle while still using these popular starting points is to introduce a nontrivial lepton mixing matrix which can rotate $U_\mathsf{MNSP}=U_e^\dagger U_\nu$ away from its ``problematic'' leading order predictions.